ntjennings1/seeds/python/examples/12zoo/README.md

-# Env
+# Zoo

-This tenth example will utilize the concept of inheritance in relation to the environment.
+This twelth example will utilize the concept of inheritance in relation to a zoo.

 ## Usage